 Click on the Explore Arizona drop-down to see posts categorized by topics such as hiking, mountains, plants, water, and more.
 Click on topics and tags for more articles similar to the one you’re viewing.

-Under the Insiders Guide tab, you’ll find unique images and guest posts from other Arizona adventures, plus product reviews and other tips to help you get the most out of your Arizona adventures.
+Under the Insiders Guide tab, you’ll find unique images and guest posts from other Arizona explorers, plus product reviews and other tips to help you get the most out of your Arizona adventures.

-- Rate the posts (5 stars make me happy) or like them
+- Rate or like the posts (5 stars make me happy)

-- Use the comment box to ask questions or tell me what you like
+- Use the comment box to ask questions or tell me what you’d like to see

 - Share AZ Wonders with others who might be interested

 I am so glad you’re here!
 Arizona is a place full of exciting adventures.
-Now, all you have to do is start clicking around to explore more.
-Hang around and keep coming back because I’ve just scratched the surface.
+Now, all you have to do is click around to explore more.
+Hang around and keep coming back because I’ve just begun to scratch the surface.
 There are so many more wonders to explore.
 And I want to share them all with you.